 You’ve put it off as long as you can, but now you have to hire.
 Until now your team has handled it all, with a little help here and there, but it’s just too much to manage by yourself.
 You have too many fires to put out; you need more people, good people, to handle some internal conflicts brewing, benefit and/or compensation requests, compliance (and you could use some help with strategic planning as well).

 Maybe, you have to hire a human resource professional to help you with your growing company.
-Or maybe, you need to replace an HR professional that has moved on.
+Or maybe, you need to replace an HR professional that has left.

 How to Interview Someone in the HR Industry